EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/data-ajax-cart-section.md

 ---
 title: The data-ajax-cart-section attribute
 layout: docs-v2
-disable_anchors: true
 ---

 # data-ajax-cart-section

 <p class="lead" markdown="1">
-Liquid Ajax Cart re-renders HTML code of containers with the `data-ajax-cart-section` attribute after each user action such as adding a product to the cart or changing cart item quantity.
+Liquid Ajax Cart updates HTML code of elements with the `data-ajax-cart-section` attribute after each Shopify Cart API Ajax request.
 It uses Shopify <a href="https://shopify.dev/docs/api/ajax/reference/cart#bundled-section-rendering">Bundled section rendering</a> under the hood, so the `data-ajax-cart-section` must be used in a Shopify section.
 </p>

 ## Make a container of a section updatable

-Apply the `data-ajax-cart-section` to the container that you want to be updatable when the Shopify cart is changed.
+Apply the `data-ajax-cart-section` to the element that you want to be updatable when the Shopify cart is changed.

-In the following example only the `.my-cart__wrapper` container HTML will be replaced with a new one when the Shopify cart is changed:
+In the following example only the `.my-cart__wrapper` element's HTML will be replaced with a new one when the cart is changed after a Shopify Cart API Ajax request:

 {%- capture highlight_code -%}
 {% raw %}